tynet94/SmartThings/Service Manager/README.md

-# Cloud-Based TP-Link to Smart Things Integration
+# Cloud-Based TP-Link to Smart Things Integration - BETA

 This package is for the SmartThings integration of TP-Link bulbs and plugs through the TP-Link cloud.
 Prerequisites: